The Vegan & Vegetarian Guide to Reykjavik

 Photo from Himalayan Spice.

-If you're craving a vegan dessert, then enjoy a stroll along the harbor to the Grandi area and stop in the popular ice cream parlor Valdís.
+For a guaranteed delicious vegan dessert, stroll along the harbor to the Grandi area and stop in the popular ice cream parlor Valdis.
 They have great vegan ice cream options, and you can enjoy the beautiful view of Mt.
 Esja on the way.

 Himalayan Spice